RHS Elections 2025: Insights into the Society’s Council and the role of Councillors

 Each year the Royal Historical Society holds elections to appoint three new members to its Council.
 The Council is the Society’s governing body, with responsibility for the objectives and work of the RHS.

-The election round for 2022 has recently begun, with an invitation to all RHS Fellows to submit nominations to stand in this year’s ballot.
+The election round for 2025 is now open, with an invitation to RHS Fellows to submit nominations to stand in this year’s ballot.
 All Councillors are Fellows of the Society, and those seeking election must also be current Fellows.
-We’re very keen our Council reflects the breadth and diversity of professional historians in the UK today.

 What is the Society’s Council?

 The Royal Historical Society is predominantly a voluntary organisation.
-It’s run by a Council whose 19 members (Councillors) ensure the smooth-running and development of the organisation.
+It’s run by a Council whose 17 members (the Society’s trustees) ensure the smooth-running and development of the organisation.
 The Council comprises a body of Fellows of the Society, each of whom serves a four-year term—meeting regularly as a Council, and also working in smaller groups on the Society’s committees.
 Councillors also work closely with the Society’s office team, based at University College London, who are responsible for the daily running and management of the Society.

-The Society’s committees reflect areas of interest to professional historians, including Research and Education Policy, Publishing, Research Support for Early Career Scholars, and the Society’s Membership development.
+The Society’s committees reflect areas of interest to professional historians, including Research and Education Policy, Publications, Research Funding and Support, and the Society’s Membership development.
 In addition, Councillors lead, support and participate in a range of activities central to the Society’s work.
-These include our advocacy work in support of the discipline; professional development and training for historians; visits to UK history departments to meet students and teachers; judging the Society’s annual awards and prizes; and academic event planning.
+These include our advocacy work in support of the discipline; professional development and training for historians; visits to UK history departments; judging the Society’s annual awards and prizes; and academic event planning.

 What are some of the Council’s current areas of activity?